husqybot/husqybot.github.io/docs/modules/verifier.md

 :::

 The Husqy verifier module is the best way to secure your Discord server and protect it from spam or bots.
 It is used to provide an extra user action (configurable in different types) before users get full access to your servers channels.
 Make users press a button to pass or have them know a passphrase before giving them permissions based on Discord roles.
+The verifier module also works seamlessly with the rules module!

 ## Enabling the module